LINE OPERATIONS SAFETY AUDIT (LOSA) |

 problems can be fully diagnosed.

-1.2.13 Nevertheless, DFDR/QAR data hold
+1.2.13 Nevertheless, DFDR/QAR

-high cost/efficiency ratio potential.
-Although probably
+data hold high cost/efficiency ratio potential.
+Although

-underutilized because of cost considerations as well as
+probably underutilized because of cost considerations as

-identifying operational contexts within which migration of
+in identifying operational contexts within which migration

-behaviors towards the limits of the system takes place.
+of behaviors towards the limits of the system takes place.

 Proactive strategies